|Professor Baden Offord|

 |Facsimile:||02 6622 1683|

-Baden is a globally recognized specialist in sexuality and human rights.
+Baden is an internationally recognized specialist in sexuality, human rights and culture.
 His work on LGBTQ human rights in Southeast Asia and Australia is widely cited.
-In 2012 he was a sponsored speaker to the 14th EU-NGO Human Rights Forum in Brussels and conducted a three week lecture tour of Japan sponsored by the Australian Prime Minister's Educational Assistance Funds post the Great Eastern Tohoku Earthquake in 2011.
+In 2012 he was a sponsored speaker to the 14th EU-NGO Human Rights Forum in Brussels and conducted a lecture tour of Japan sponsored by the Australian Prime Minister's Educational Assistance Funds post the Great Eastern Tohoku Earthquake in 2011.

-Baden's interdisciplinary research focuses on questions of identity, social justice, sexuality and gender, human rights, diversity and variance, pedagogy and culture.
-His research cuts across the fields of cultural studies, media studies, creative writing, cultural geography, sociolegal studies, Asian studies, Australian Studies and education.
+Baden's research focuses on questions of identity, social justice, sexuality and gender, human rights, diversity and pedagogy.
+His research cuts across the fields of Cultural Studies, Asian studies, Australian Studies.
 He sees culture as the crucial fabric of political and social life.

-He was the 2010-2011 Chair (Visiting Professor) in Australian Studies, Centre for Pacific Studies and American Studies, The University of Tokyo and has held Visiting Professorships/Fellowships to The University of Barcelona, Kinsey Institute, Indiana University, Tohoku University & Keio University and La Trobe University.
+He was the 2010-2011 Chair (Visiting Professor) in Australian Studies, The University of Tokyo and has held Visiting positions to universities in Spain, New Zealand, Australia, India and the United States.

 His book, Homosexual Rights as Human Rights: Activism in Indonesia, Singapore and Australia (Oxford: Peter Lang, 2003), won the George Duncan Memorial Award in 2005.
 In 2006 he received a Manning Clark House Honourable Mention for an Outstanding Contribution to Australian Culture.